-The allocation of occupancy tax revenue is often more of a differentiating factor between communities in North Carolina than the tax rate charged to guests.
-That's not to say that rates aren't comparable from destination to destination (and may be a factor in some destination selection, primarily for meeting and convention planners).
+The investment of occupancy tax revenue is often more of a differentiating factor between communities in North Carolina than the tax rate charged to guests.
+That's not to say that rates aren't comparable from destination to destination (and may be a factor in some destination selection, especially for some meeting and convention planners).
 But the rate is usually less important to governments and visitor economy stakeholders than how tax revenue is invested at the local level.
-For example, a 3% occupancy tax in one community that is allocated entirely to destination promotion isn't necessarily comparable to the same 3% tax in another community where 2% goes to destination promotion and 1% goes to tourism-related product development.
+For example, a 3% occupancy tax in one community that is allocated entirely to destination promotion isn't always comparable to the same 3% tax in another community where 2% goes to destination promotion and 1% goes to tourism-related product development.

-This analysis looks only at the legislatively enabled intended uses of occupancy taxes-the actual allocation of an occupancy tax in a community may indeed vary from both the spirit and, in a few cases, even the letter of the law.
-But generally speaking, the use of North Carolina occupancy tax revenue at the local level falls into one of five categories:
+This analysis looks only at the legislatively enabled intended uses of occupancy taxes-the actual investment of occupancy tax in a community may indeed vary from both the spirit and, in a few cases, even the letter of the law.
+But generally speaking, the uses of North Carolina occupancy tax revenue at the local level fall into one of five categories:

 - 1. Destination promotion - 2.
-"Tourism-related" expenditures, which includes uses varying from festivals and events, to capital projects, to providing some municipal services in beach towns - 3.
-Funding or debt support for tourism-related capital projects such as convention centers and arenas or visitor attractions - 4.
-Beach renourishment - 5.
+"Tourism-related" expenditures, which includes everything from festivals and events to capital projects to providing some services in beach towns

+- 3. Funding and debt or operating support for tourism-related capital projects such as convention centers and arenas or visitor attractions - 4.
+Beach nourishment - 5.
 General fund revenue and other specifically non-tourism uses

-There are now 151 counties and cities and towns actively collecting occupancy tax of at least 1% that dedicate some or all their tax revenue to destination promotion.
-There are 152 counties and cities and towns that also dedicate some of their tax revenue to "tourism-related" expenditures.
+There are 151 counties and cities and towns actively collecting occupancy tax of at least 1% that dedicate some or all their tax revenue to destination promotion as mandated by their legislation.
+There are 150 counties and cities and towns that also dedicate some of their tax revenue to some kind of "tourism-related" expenditures.

-Some North Carolina coastal destinations are heavily dependent upon their beaches to attract visitation, so beach renourishment may be a priority for investment of tax revenue to maintain a critical tourism asset.
-Other communities are more dependent upon business travel and have fewer leisure visitors, so they have invested in convention centers.
+Some North Carolina coastal destinations are heavily dependent upon their beaches to attract visitation, so beach nourishment may be a priority for investment of tax revenue to maintain a critical tourism asset.
+Other communities are more dependent upon business travel and have fewer leisure visitors, so they invested in convention centers.
 Some destinations have chosen to invest their occupancy tax revenue in sports or cultural infrastructure in order to grow their visitor economy.
 Others have invested the tax revenue in support of a variety of product development projects initiated by the public or private sectors.

 It should be noted that just because a city or county government unit "receives" some or all the occupancy tax revenue collected in their jurisdiction does not necessarily mean those dollars go directly into their general fund.
-A local government entity may be the body that formally determines how the occupancy tax revenue is spent, but that is mostly where the enabling legislation pre-dates the uniform guidelines enacted in 1997.
-But in nearly every county and city or town in North Carolina, those tax dollars must be invested in destination promotion and/or "tourism-related" expenditures.
+A local government entity may be the body that formally determines how the occupancy tax revenue is spent, mostly in situations where the enabling legislation pre-dates the uniform guidelines enacted in 1997.

+But in nearly every county and city or town in North Carolina, at least some or all of those tax dollars must be invested in destination promotion and/or "tourism-related" expenditures by an appointed tourism development authority.
 The unique local legislation always dictates how those tax dollars must be expended.
+A local city council or county commission can appoint members to a TDA, or it can raise or lower the rate of tax in many cases, but otherwise their control of the tax is very limited.